dkanodia/Rate_my_Recipe/README.md

    - The `recipe` dataset is joined with the `interactions` dataset based on the `id` and `recipe_id` columns to combine recipe details with their corresponding ratings.

 2. **Handling Missing Ratings:**
    - Ratings of 0 are replaced with NaN to treat them as missing or invalid ratings for better accuracy.
+For majority of the analysis however we treat the missing data as it's own category of 0.
+This is done to prevent and inherent bias that might exist in imputation.

 3. **Calculating Average Ratings:**
    - The average rating for each recipe is calculated by grouping the merged dataset by `id` and computing the mean of all ratings for each recipe.